shamy1st/git/README.md

 - Rule: Don't rewrite public history. (after push it is public history)
 ```

+You can do all of rewritting history operations using GitKraken like a magic (except modify commit, split commit).

 * **Undoing commits**
 step back a commit locally